Effect of initial Rayleigh mode on drop deformation under impulsive acceleration: Problem description and model formulation

 \subsection{Computational setup and initial conditions}

-Given that the primary deformation process is predominantly axisymmetric \cite{parikThresholdDropFragmentation2025} and our focus is on axisymmetric initial modes ($(n,m)$ with $m=0$), we utilize axisymmetric simulations.
+This work aims to understand how an initially imposed modal deformation modulates the subsequent aerodynamic energy transfer to the drop interface.
+To track the temporal composition of this energy across interface modes, we restrict the parametric study to axisymmetric simulations, which resolve initial modes of the form $(n,m)$ with $m=0$.
 The computation is carried out in an axisymmetric square domain of size $L$, as illustrated in figure \ref{fig:problem_description}(a).
 The domain size $L$ is set to $16D$ for high-inertia drops ($\rho \ge 100$) and $32D$ for low-inertia drops ($\rho = 10$) to ensure that the drop remains a sufficient distance from the boundaries.
 The left boundary is a uniform inflow ($u_n = V_0 = 1$), the right boundary is a free outflow ($\partial_nu_n=0$), the bottom boundary is the axis of symmetry, and the top boundary is a symmetric boundary.
 At $t=0$, the drop (with a volume-averaged diameter $D=1$) is initialized with zero velocity.
-While our previous work \cite{parikThresholdDropFragmentation2025} focused on an initially spherical drop, the current study imposes initial non-spherical shapes.
-These shapes correspond to the $(2,0)$, $(3,0)$, and $(4,0)$ axisymmetric Rayleigh modes with an initial amplitude of $A=0.3$, as detailed in section \ref{subsec:physical_problem_description} and illustrated in figure \ref{fig:problem_description}(b).
+Each drop is started in the extreme state of its prescribed oscillation mode ($\psi_0 = 0$ or $\pi$), where surface displacements are maximal and the oscillatory internal velocities are instantaneously zero; this is a deliberate modeling choice, consistent with the experimental initial condition discussed in section~\ref{subsec:dropshape_exp_comparison}.
+These shapes correspond to the $(2,0)$, $(3,0)$, and $(4,0)$ axisymmetric Rayleigh modes with an initial amplitude of $\tilde A_n = 0.15$, as detailed in section \ref{subsec:physical_problem_description} and illustrated in figure \ref{fig:problem_description}(b).